fperez/fperez.org-src/research/attic.rst

 Hamiltonian chaos in 3-body systems
 -----------------------------------

-I worked under the direction of prof. `Jorge Mahecha`_ on developing numerical tools for the accurate integration of the general (Coulomb) 3-body problem, by regularizing the two-body collisions with the introduction of a new time variable in the Hamiltionan.
+I worked under the direction of professor `Jorge Mahecha`_ on developing numerical tools for the accurate integration of the general (Coulomb) 3-body problem, by regularizing the two-body collisions with the introduction of a new time variable in the Hamiltionan.
 This was then used them to study a number of interesting configurations of this system, both chaotic and regular.
 This system is of interest in the study of semi-classical chaotic behavior of doubly-excited atoms.